 The only choice the College openly offers low-income students is between taking out a subsidized student loan, searching for outside scholarship money, or dedicating an estimated 10 to 12 hours a week to work off the fee.
 Each of these options is doable, but it’s sad that any are necessary in the first place.
 A college as wealthy as Harvard doesn’t need to indebt its students, ask them to rely on outside charity, or force them into the labor market.
 These false choices only exist because the College, as it indicated in its own Net Price Calculator, has an expectation solely applied to the poorest 55 percent of its students.

 Moreover, the concept of a work “expectation” is patronizing.
 While Dean of the College Rakesh Khurana is perfectly fine telling us “you all belong here,” the fee tells us “you need to earn your stay.”

-And that’s why abolishing the work expectation fee is the number one thing Harvard can do for low-income students.
-Right now, the College is workshopping a program that would give those on full aid $2,000 every year.
-These “startup grants,” would provide Harvard’s poorest with a $1,000 check at the beginning of each semester.
-Instead of doing that, why doesn’t the College just let us keep the $1,500 that it effectively takes away from us every semester?
+And that’s why abolishing the work expectation is the number one thing Harvard can do for low-income students.
+Right now, the College is workshopping a program that would give those on full aid $2,000 at the beginning of their freshman year.
+These “startup grants,” while an important step, only go a fraction of the way toward covering student expenses over the course of a four-year education.

-The College should give its poorest students the same benefit that it already gives its richest, and bundle the work expectation into normal tuition costs.
-Then, it should cover that price increase with financial aid.
-That would go a long way towards making Harvard a more affordable and more equitable place for people on my end of the income bracket.
+The College should put its poorest students on a more equal footing with its richest, and bolster its startup grant program to more substantially cover expected student costs.
+That would go a long way towards making the College a more affordable and more equitable place for people on my end of the income bracket.